chetanpisal/MachineLearning/Managing_Categorical_data.md

 Replace 0 with -1 if all the binary feature value is 0.

+Categorical Encoding Examples
+CATEGORICAL ENCODING
+ID Name Evil
+1 Luke false
+2 Leia false
+3 Han false
+4 Vadar true

+Nominal - order does not matter
+_Color_: { green, purple, blue } _Evil_: { true, false }

+Ordinal - order does matter

+_Size_: { L > M > S }
 e.g. "Weather" is my Attribute and "Sunny", "Cloudy", "Rainy" are three categories or Labels.
 Therefore M = 3

 One Hot Encoding Scheme (M) Binary features

+One-hot Encoding also called as CATEGORICAL ENCODING

+Transforms nominal categorical features and creates new binary columns for each observation.
+Adding columns to your dataset of 1’s and 0’s.

 Weather   S  C  R